Features

 Valid links:

 Binary data can be attached to node binary fields.
-The /api/v2/nodes/:uuid/binary/:fieldName
+The ```{apiLatest}/nodes/:uuid/binary/:fieldName``` endpoint can be used to POST binary data and thus update the stored binary field.

 1.0